Morocco: Post-independence

+Sultan Mohammed became King in 1957.
 Upon the death of Mohammed V, Hassan II became King of Morocco on 3 March 1961.
 Morocco held its first general elections in 1963.
 However, Hassan declared a state of emergency and suspended parliament in 1965.
-In 1971, there was a failed attempt to depose the king and establish a republic.
+In 1971 and 1972, there were two failed attempts to depose the king and establish a republic.
 A truth commission set up in 2005 to investigate human rights abuses during his reign confirmed nearly 10,000 cases, ranging from death in detention to forced exile.
 Some 592 people were recorded killed during Hassan's rule according to the truth commission.

+In 1963, the Sand War was fought between Algerian and Moroccan troops over Moroccan claims to parts of Algerian territory.
+A formal peace agreement was signed in February 1964; however, relations remained strained between the two countries following the conflict.
 The Spanish enclave of Ifni in the south was returned to Morocco in 1969.

 The Polisario movement was formed in 1973, with the aim of establishing an independent state in the Spanish Sahara.
 On 6 November 1975, King Hassan asked for volunteers to cross into the Spanish Sahara.
 Some 350,000 civilians were reported as being involved in the "Green March".
 A month later, Spain agreed to leave the Spanish Sahara, soon to become Western Sahara, and to transfer it to joint Moroccan-Mauritanian control, despite the objections and threats of military intervention by Algeria.
 Moroccan forces occupied the territory.

 Moroccan and Algerian troops soon clashed in Western Sahara.
 Morocco and Mauritania divided up Western Sahara.
 Fighting between the Moroccan military and Polisario forces continued for many years.
 The prolonged war was a considerable financial drain on Morocco.
 In 1983, Hassan cancelled planned elections amid political unrest and economic crisis.
 In 1984, Morocco left the Organisation of African Unity in protest at the SADR's admission to the body.
 Polisario claimed to have killed more than 5,000 Moroccan soldiers between 1982 and 1985.
 Algerian authorities have estimated the number of Sahrawi refugees in Algeria to be 165,000.
 Diplomatic relations with Algeria were restored in 1988.
 In 1991, a UN-monitored ceasefire began in Western Sahara, but the territory's status remains undecided and ceasefire violations are reported.
 The following decade saw much wrangling over a proposed referendum on the future of the territory but the deadlock was not broken.